sachinira/ecs-template-github-new-issue-to-google-sheet-row/README.md

-# Add rows to Google Sheets spreadsheet when new Issue is created in a GitHub repository
+# Template: GitHub new issue to Google Sheet
 ## Integration Use Case
+This template is useful when we want to get a summary of the issues created for a GitHub repository to a Google Sheet.
-At the execution of this template, each time a new issue is created in a given GitHub repository, a new row will be added to a work sheet in a given Google Sheets spreadsheet.
+Each time a new issue is created in a given GitHub repository, this template will add a new row to a work sheet in a given Google Sheets spreadsheet.

 <div style="text-align:center"><img src="./docs/images/template_flow.png?raw=true" alt="Github-Google Sheet Integration template overview"/></div>